 All candidates must be:

 - A UK, EU, Commonwealth or qualifying foreign citizen; and

 - Registered to vote or have lived, worked or owned property in Merthyr Tydfil at least 12 month prior to the election on or before May 2027.

 How to become a Councillor?

 Councillors are elected every five years to represent their local community in the running of the local council.
-The next election will take place in May 2027.
+Unless a casual vacancy occurs, the next election will take place in May 2027.